readthedocs/sphinx-multiproject/docs/configuration.rst

 .. confval:: multiproject_projects

    A dictionary defining the projects that will share the configuration.
-   You must define at least one project.
+   You must define at least one project, by default the options from each project's ``conf.py`` file would be used.

    Example: